Mukhtar al-Thaqafi: Legacy

 Though Mukhtar ruled for less than two years, his ideology survived his death.
 It was during his rule that the mawali rose to significance, much to the dissatisfaction of the Kufan Arab nobility.
 He had proclaimed Muhammad ibn al-Hanafiyya as the Mahdi and the Imam.
-This was likely the first reference to the Mahdi (Note: The title of Mahdi (the guided one) had been posthumously applied to Muhammad, Ali, Husayn, and others as an honorific.
-Mukhtar, however, employed the term in a messianic sense: a divinely guided ruler, who would redeem Islam.) in the history of Islam.
-This idea became influential afterward, particularly in Shia Islam, where it became one of its central tenets.
 He was the first person to introduce the concept of Bada' (change in the divine will), when after defeat at the battle of Madhar, for which he had claimed he was promised victory, he said that God had changed his plan.

 His followers later developed into a distinct Shia sect known as the Kaysanites.
 They introduced the doctrines of Occultation (ghayba) and Return (raj'a) of the Mahdi.
 After the death of Ibn al-Hanafiyya, some Kaysanites believed that he had not died but was hidden in Mount Radwa and would return some day to rid the world of injustice.
 Most Kaysanites, however, declared his son Abu Hashim to be their Imam.
-He then transferred the Imamate to Muhammad ibn Ali ibn Abd Allah ibn al-Abbas before dying.
-The Abbasids used this as a propaganda tool during their revolution to boost their legitimacy and appeal to pro-Alid masses.
+He then transferred the Imamate to Muhammad ibn Ali ibn Abd Allah before dying.
+The Abbasids used this as a propaganda tool during their revolution to boost their legitimacy and appeal to the pro-Alid masses.
 Two of Muhammad ibn Ali's sons, al-Saffah and al-Mansur, would eventually establish the Abbasid Caliphate.
-Describing similarities between Mukhtar and Abbasid revolutionary Abu Muslim, who recruited both Arabs and mawali in his army and treated them as equals, Wellhausen writes: "If the doctrine of Raj'a is correct, then the Arab of Khutarnia (Note: A small village near Kufa, where Mukhtar owned property.
+Describing the similarities between Mukhtar and the Abbasid revolutionary Abu Muslim al-Khurasani, who recruited both Arabs and mawali in his army and treated them as equals, Wellhausen writes: "If the doctrine of Raj'a is correct, then the Arab of Khutarnia (Note: A small village near Kufa, where Mukhtar owned property.
 Abu Muslim started his early operations from Kufa.)
 [Mukhtar] came to life again in the Maula [mawlā] of Khutarnia [Abu Muslim]."